INTRODUCTION BY DAVID HEY

 However, if I had to find a down side, it is that most parents viewed 'bunking' sheds and 'cabbing' engines as the dirtiest pursuit imaginable, which it was!
 When offspring came home 'mucked-up' to the eyeballs after a day's spotting, parents had reasonable grounds for complaining.
 But since the hobby offered no other evidence of nonconformity or adolescent tantrums they should have at least been grateful that we weren't carrying knives, or buying drugs from scumbag dealers on street corners.

-This brings me to the fantastic railway photographs of Andy Sparks - I say fantastic, because unlike most cameramen who displayed an abject lack of empathy for railways as a whole, Andy set about recording the railway scene in an entirely different way.
-Using the railway as a vague backdrop, he had a clear agenda: he wanted to record the activities of rail passengers catching trains and station staff going about their everyday duties, all of which dispels the myth that a prerequisite for taking a good railway photograph is that it should include a train.
-However, unlike the voyeuristic stitch-up artists of the paparazzi (who photograph people in an exploitive frame of mind) Andy has managed to capture something quite remarkable - a slice of 1970's railway history and northern life now long since gone...
+This brings me to the railway photographs of Andy Sparks, who set about recording the railway scene in an entirely different way; whilst many cameramen displayed an abject lack of empathy for railways as a whole, Andy had a clear agenda to photograph the hustle and bustle of passengers dashing to catch trains and station staff going about their everyday duties, all of which dispels the myth that a prerequisite for taking a classic railway photo is that it should include a locomotive or a train.
+However, unlike the voyeuristic stitch-up artists of the paparazzi (who take sneaky shots of people in an exploitive way), Andy has succeeded in capturing something quite remarkable - a slice of 1970'-80's railway history now long since gone.

-Most of the the images featured on this page can be found in two superb books by Andy Sparks: British Rail Northern Scene 'Coast to Coast' and British Rail Northern Scene '1970s Railway Album'.
-Incidentally, I am not affiliated with the sale of these books in any shape or form, merely drawing attention to a refreshingly different style of railway photography that I wish I'd thought of myself - plus the photo captions in both books are gems...a rousing trip down memory lane!
-A slice of Andy's stories appears below and his email address is posted at the bottom of the page.
+Incidentally, I am not affiliated with the sale of Andy's books in any shape or form, merely drawing attention to a refreshingly different style of railway photography that I wish I'd thought of myself.
+A slice of Andy's stories appear below and his email address is posted at the bottom of the page.

 (Above-Below) This photograph was taken at Stalybridge station during the winter of 1974.
 It was used in my GSE Art portfolio (Edgerton Secondary Modern, Denton, 1975).
 I christened it 'Industry Personified'.
 The mill chimneys, gas lamp and the pollution-laden skies are long gone.
 I wonder what today's sixteen-year-olds would produce to illustrate this title.
 (Below) Arnside - Summer 1974.
 Wet summers are not a new phenomenon.
 An appropriately dressed lady meets her friend, who's just arrived from Lancaster aboard the afternoon train to Carlisle.
 Note the maroon enamel Arnside Station sign, soon to be replaced by a far less attractive 1970s B.R. corporate black on white version.
 In addition you can see the barred doors on the Carlisle based Class 108 diesel multiple unit.
 They were designed to stop people hanging out of the windows, but made it very difficult to open the door when having to reach from the inside to outside.